CecileHAlbert/Patch-definition/README.md

 # Patch-definition
-Code to cut to prepare a patch layer for ecological modelling, while accounting for the biology of study organisms.
-After the manuscript: "Better defining habitat patches to improve spatially explicit modelling outputs Running title: Better modelling habitat patches"
+Code to prepare biologically-meaning patch layers for ecological modeling, based on an initial habitat layer.
+For the manuscript: "Better defining habitat patches to improve spatially explicit modelling outputs Running title: Better modelling habitat patches"

 This project contains three types of files:
 1- inputs.zip provides the example data, for which main code is applied, for you to test and understand how it works